sst/sst/www/docs/advanced/linting-and-type-checking.md

 ---
 title: Linting and Type Checking
-description: "Configuring linting and type check in SST (SST)"
+description: "Configuring linting and type check in SST"
 ---

 ## During development